 Though the University does not participate in intercollegiate athletics, it sponsors, through the societies, a well-integrated program of intramural athletic competition.
-The societies are divided into four leagues, two for men (American and National) and two for women
+The societies are divided into four leagues, two for men

-(American and National).
-Because this organizational setup calls for 24 men's teams and 25 women's teams for each sport, an exceptionally high percentage of student participation is possible.
-The competition includes a variety of team and individual sports, such as soccer, basketball, softball, track, volleyball, tennis, badminton, table tennis, and horseshoes.
+(American and National) and two for women (American and National).
+Because this organizational setup calls for 22 men's teams and 25 women's teams for each sport, an exceptionally high percentage of student participation is possible.
+The competition includes a variety of team and individual sports, such as soccer, basketball, softball, volleyball, tennis, badminton, and table tennis.
 The winners in both men's and women's athletics are determined by means of a graduated point system.
-Championship trophies are presented along with other University awards during Commencement week.
+Championship trophies are presented along with other University awards during Commencement